 ESF has always followed a traditional school structure of separate primary and secondary schools; the exceptions to this are the all-through schools Renaissance College and Discovery College.
 Leading up to its 50th anniversary in 2017, ESF said it was looking “for opportunities to work across our schools and to develop further partnerships with colleges”.

 In 2015, it launched a pilot scheme that saw KJS share campus facilities with the neighbouring King George V School (KGV) and Jockey Club Sarah Roe (JCSRS) schools; an executive principal was appointed to oversee this new Kowloon Learning Campus for two years.
-It proved to be a short-lived pilot, and KJS starts the 2017-18 academic year as a standalone primary school again with O’Reilly at the helm.
+It proved to be a short-lived pilot, and KJS started the 2017-18 academic year as a standalone primary school again with O’Reilly at the helm.

-Currently, there is a team of house captains who lead students in each of the four houses, and students in all year groups can sit on the KJS Student Council; this gives them a voice in school matters such as inter-house competitions, the playground, environmental issues and fundraising.
+Currently, there is a team of house captains who lead students in each of the four houses, and students in all year groups can sit on the KJS Student Council; this gives them a voice in school matters such as inter-house competitions, the playground, environmental issues, and fundraising.